jprichardson/node-wp2md/README.md

 Why?
 ----

 I don't want to use WordPress for blogging anymore.
-I want to use Markdown and control, the look, feel, and templates of my blogs.
+I want to use Markdown so that I can control the look, feel, and templates of my blogs.